pubnub/pubnub-mcp-server/resources/sdk_docs/swift_mobile-push.md

 # Mobile Push Notifications API for Swift Native SDK

-Connect native PubNub publishing to third-party push services: Apple iOS APNs (HTTP/2) and Google Android FCM.
-Learn more: [Mobile Push Notifications](/docs/general/push/send).
+Connect PubNub publishing to third-party push services: Apple iOS APNs (APNs2) and Google Android FCM.

-Prerequisites
-- Requires Mobile Push Notifications add-on enabled for your key in the Admin Portal: https://admin.pubnub.com/
+Prerequisite: Enable the Mobile Push Notifications add-on for your keys in the Admin Portal.
-- APNs2 requires an APNs topic (your app’s bundle identifier) and environment (.development or .production).
-- Optional per-request configuration via PubNub.RequestConfiguration.

 ## Add a device to APNs2 channels

-Enable APNs2 push notifications on a set of channels for a device token and topic.
+Enable APNs2 push notifications on specific channels for a device token and topic.

 ### Method(s)